 Galene Lakes Basin

-From there, we went west in the mists up over the talus.
-Glad to have my GPS device to know which direction we were moving.
-But I couldn’t pinpoint the upper lake’s location until we were right next to it.
+From there, we went west in the mists up and over the talus.
+Glad to have the GPS to know the direction we were heading.
+But I couldn’t pinpoint the upper lake until we were beside it.
+Talk about spooky!

 See more trip photos here.